shingieuihos/Ec2-WebApp-Deployment/README.md

 Steps
 1. Connect to the EC2 Instance via SSH
-   * Use the following command in your terminal: ssh -i /path/to/your/private_key.pem your_ec2_username@your_ec2_public_ip_or_dns
+   * Use the following command in your terminal ssh -i /path/to/your/private_key.pem your_ec2_username@your_ec2_public_ip_or_dns

    * Replace the placeholders with your actual private key file path, EC2 username, and public IP address or DNS name.